 Camp families can expect to receive the following listed (but not limited to) information from us throughout the year.
-Please be sure to check your spam folder (Promotions folder for Gmail) for our emails or adjust the spam settings so our emails go to regular inbox instead.
+Please be sure to check your spam folder (Promotions folder for Gmail) for our emails or adjust the spam settings so our emails go to your regular inbox instead.

-- Once we receive your enrollment a letter will be sent to you acknowledging your child's enrollment and some of the details required before camp begins - Blane Stewart, our Assistant Director will also reach to out help parents get prepared for the summer by telling them about upcoming events, schedules, communication with campers while they are at camp.
-As well as sending over packing lists and our new camper handbook. - Candi our Office Manager will be contacting parents regarding enrollment, payments and billing - Mitch, our Director will be sending out Chatagram Newsletters throughout the year to keep families up to date with camp events and news.
-(Please send any news articles, Bar/Bat Mitzvah or other announcements or stories you would like included in the Chatagram to info@chateaugay.com for consideration) - Holiday greetings (via email) - Special notices, forms, and invoices (via email) - Invoices (via email)- January/April/September - Wilderness packing list and information: (via parent portal and email)- early winter or as enrolled - Air travel information: Includes Arrival Day, Midsummer Departure, Midsummer Arrival, and End of Summer travel information for all escorted flights and buses
+- Once we receive your enrollment, a letter will be sent to you acknowledging your child's enrollment and some of the details required before camp begins - Blane Stewart, our Assistant Director, will then reach out to help parents get prepared for the summer by telling them about upcoming events, schedules, and communication with campers while they are at camp.
+He will also send over all relevant packing lists. - Candi, our Office Manager, will be contacting parents regarding enrollment, payments and billing - Mitch, our Director, will be sending out Chatagram Newsletters throughout the year to keep families up to date with camp events and news.
+(Please send any news articles, Bar/Bat Mitzvah or other announcements, or stories you would like included in the Chatagram to info@chateaugay.com for consideration) - Holiday greetings (via email) - Special notices and forms - Invoices (via email) January/April/September - Wilderness packing list and information (via parent portal and email): early winter or as enrolled - Air travel information: Includes Arrival Day, Midsummer Departure, Midsummer Arrival, and End of Summer travel information for all escorted flights and buses